Egg Laying Chickens

 are moved around the farm.

-Eggs from hens allowed to peck on pasture are a heck of a lot better
+Eggs from hens allowed to graze on pasture are a heck of a lot better

 than those from chickens raised in cages!
 Most of the eggs currently